sjfke/tomcat-containers/wharf/TOMCAT.md

 # Setup of Tomcat for tomcat-containers

-Podman set up for [Containerized Tomcat JSP Servlet JDBC C.R.U.D Example using MariaDB](https://www.codejava.net/coding/jsp-servlet-jdbc-mysql-create-read-update-delete-crud-example) development.
+Tomcat set up for [Containerized Tomcat JSP Servlet JDBC C.R.U.D Example using MariaDB](https://www.codejava.net/coding/jsp-servlet-jdbc-mysql-create-read-update-delete-crud-example) development.

 ## Windows Platform Setup

-Tested on `Windows-10 Home` and `Windows-11 Home` editions.

-This is optional but was used to provide the documntation for the `Tomcat 9` release, and to debug, test `Tomcat` issues.
+A standalone `Tomcat` installation is optional because everything can be done within `Eclipse`.

+However, it permits debugging and testing outside of `Eclipse` and provides the documentation for the `Tomcat 9` release.

 ### Apache Tomcat Preparation

+`Tomcat` requires a `Java JDK`, the project used `Temurin` because this is the one bundled with `Eclipse`.

 * [Temurin™ for Windows x64 Prebuilt OpenJDK Binaries for Free!](https://adoptium.net/) it is needed by tomcat
   * [Install Temurin™ for Windows](https://adoptium.net/), using defaults, and with everything enabled